simonnepomuk/apicurio-registry-cli/README.md

 The CLI supports authentication using OAuth2 device flow for human actors and the resource owner password credentials grant for machine actors.
 You can authenticate with the registry using the `auth-url` option.
 If you pass the `--auth-url` option and `client-id` the CLI will start the device flow.
 If you pass the `--auth-url`, `client-id`, `client-secret` the CLI will start the resource owner password credentials grant.
-You can optionally pass a `--scope` option to specify the scope of the token.
+You can optionally pass a comma-separated list of scopes with the `--scopes` option to specify the scopes of the token.

 #### Device flow
 ```bash